 All in all, if you were going to be stuck inside a metal container for a 40 hour journey, it could’ve been worse.

 Finally, around 10am on the 2nd morning we pulled in into Lhasa train station.
 We lined up in the narrow hall, bags on our back, bouncing eagerly on our feet, watching, waiting for the door to open.

-Tibet is just on the other side of that door and I couldn’t wait – swollen finger and all!
+Tibet is just on the other side of that door and I couldn’t wait to explore Tibet in the next 8 days – swollen finger and all!